-What Will It Take For The Women's March To Become A Movement?
+What Will It Take For The Women’s March To Become A Movement?

 Not A Single Issue

-While movements based around one criteria can be effective in getting that pieces of the matter addressed, the approach may not do much for people who are facing a host of interlinked threats.
+While movements based around one criteria can be effective in getting pieces of a matter addressed, the approach may not do much for people who are facing a host of interlinked threats.

 This has led activists to consider a more intersectional approach to their work.
 The concept of intersectionality was first introduced 25 years ago by law professor and civil rights advocate Kimberle Crenshaw, but has gained in popularity more recently.
 The idea is that people are burdened by a spate of issues that affect one another even if they don’t immediately seem like they do.